AaronC81/parlour/README.md

     single command and consolidating all of their definitions into a single RBI output file.

+  - You can **effortlessly build tools which need to access types within an RBI**;
+    no need to write your own parser!

 Please [**read the wiki**](https://github.com/AaronC81/parlour/wiki) to get started!